BusandCode/busandcode/README.md

 # 👋 Hi, I'm Adetokunbo Andrew
-Software Engineer · Full-Stack · Mobile
+Software engineer building full-stack web and mobile products for the Nigerian market.

-I build production-grade web and mobile apps for the Nigerian market — end-to-end, from API to UI.
+Founder of BusandCode — where ideas become scalable, production-grade apps.

 ---